Drake’s Team Denies Rapper Was Arrested in Sweden - NewsBreak

 Drake’s Team Denies Rapper Was Arrested in Sweden

-Rapper Drake has not been arrested in Sweden , his team tells The Hollywood Reporter , dispelling fevered speculation that hit social media on Thursday night (July 14).
+Rapper Drake has not been arrested in Sweden, his team tells The Hollywood Reporter , dispelling fevered speculation that hit social media Thursday night.

-As documented in a series of Instagram posts, the Canadian rapper landed at Sweden’s Arlanda airport on Wednesday lunchtime, flying via his personal baby blue Boeing 767 dubbed “Air Drake.”
-Since he touched down in Sweden, local media reports say the rapper visited the trendy Östermalm district of Stockholm and hit up Ciccio’s restaurant.
+As documented in a series of Instagram posts, the Canadian rapper landed at Sweden’s Arlanda airport Wednesday lunchtime, flying via his personal baby blue Boeing 767 dubbed “Air Drake.”
+Since he touched down in Sweden, local media reports say the rapper visited the trendy O stermalm district of Stockholm and hit up Ciccio’s restaurant.

-It is unclear if the rapper is in Sweden to record music or for personal reasons.
+It is unclear whether the rapper is in Sweden to record music or for personal reasons.

 Last month, Drake released his house-inspired seventh studio album Honestly, Nevermind , which debuted at the top of the Billboard 200.